eschanet/simplify/README.md

 ### Development installation

 If you want to contribute to `simplify`, install the development version of the package.
 Fork the repository, clone your fork, and then install from local resources with
 ```sh
 python3 -m pip install --ignore-installed -U -e .[complete]
 ```
+Note that you might have to wrap `.[complete]` into quotes depending on your shell.

 Next, setup the git pre-commit hook for Black
 ```sh
 pre-commit install
 ```

 Now you should be able to run all the tests with
 ```sh
 python3 -m pytest
 ```